 The Native American war bridle takes a piece of rope and runs it through the mouth where the bit would sit, ties around the jaw to stay in place, then runs back as reins.
 I don’t think any company is currently producing these, but if you searched and checked with local resources for indigenous horse trainers you could probably find a craftsman making them.

 This headstall-less bridle makes it look as though the horse is wearing no bridle at all.
-It was, as I understand, the bridle native people would use for war or hunting, where sometimes they needed their horse to move more precisely than their seat-cues could communicate when their upper bodies were engaged in hunting or another active activity.
+It was the bridle native people would use for war or hunting, where sometimes they needed their horse to move more precisely than their seat-cues could communicate when their upper bodies were engaged in hunting or another active activity.

 Native riders were generally excellent horseback riders and rode with their whole body.
 This type of riding meant guiding their horse totally off their legs and seat.
 If they were in a dangerous spot, they would pick up a rein and cue the horse to move sharply.